Wage and Hour Laws in New York | Current New York Labor Laws

 Vacation Leave

-New York does not require employers to provide their employees with unpaid or paid sick leave.
+New York state laws do not require employers to provide their employees with unpaid or paid sick leave.
 However, if an employer offers such benefits to its employees, it must comply with the terms established in the employment contract or vacation leave policy.

 New York does not have legislation that states whether or not an employer can implement a policy requiring employees to forfeit accrued vacation hours upon the end of the contract or separation from employment, regardless of the reason.